JetBrains/teamcity-documentation/topics/teamcity-cloud-subscription-and-licensing.md

 ## On-demand Cloud Resources

-You can redeem existing build credits to add a new committer slot in this situation or purchase additional committer slots through the JetBrains e-store.
+There are two ways to get more build credits for your TeamCity instance.
+You can add additional committer slots, which come with a set of build credits, or if you don't require any additional committers, you can purchase build credits on demand.
+More information is available on our [pricing] page.
+Build credits purchased this way do not expire.
+Build credits can be redeemed for additional storage, data transfer, build time, self hosted agents, and committers as needed.
+Additional committer slots can also be purchased through the [JetBrains e-store]().

-Customers can utilize their build credits to add self-hosted build agents to their instance at a flat monthly rate of 20,000 build credits, or about $16 USD.
+Customers can utilize their build credits to add self-hosted build agents to their instance at a flat monthly rate.
 Self-hosted build agents do not draw on any additional build credits.
 You can run an unlimited number of builds on self-hosted build agents.

 When a self-hosted build agent is redeemed in your TeamCity Cloud instance, it increases the number of concurrent builds you can perform on self-hosted agents by 1.
 You will be able to connect as many self-hosted agents as you wish.
 This allows you to connect a pool of self-hosted agents to your TeamCity instance that can suit a wide variety of build configurations and requirements.

-Additional build credits or build resources can be purchased on demand.
-Build credits purchased this way do not expire.

-There are two ways to add more build credits to your TeamCity instance.
-You can add additional committer slots, which come with a set of build credits, or if you don’t require any additional committers, you can purchase build credits a-la-carte.
-More information is available on our [pricing] page.

-Build credits from your subscription (credits you receive alongside each committer) expire at the end of each month and are replenished at the beginning of the next month.
-Build credits purchased a-la-carte do not expire.

-Can I purchase build credits, storage, data transfer a-la-carte?
-Yes.
-You get a set of build resources with each committer slot, but you can purchase additional build credits a-la-carte to expand your capabilities.
-Build credits can be redeemed for additional storage, data transfer, build time, self hosted agents, and committers as needed.

-Can I use build credits to pay for additional resources?
-Yes, build credits act as your “currency” in TeamCity Cloud.
-You can exchange build credits for additional storage, data transfer, self-hosted build agents, build minutes, monthly pre-purchased build agents, or additional committer slots.

-Build credits from your subscription expire and are replenished at the end of each month.
-Build credits purchased a-la-carte do not expire and carry over month to month.

-Can I exchange unused artifact storage, data transfer for additional build credits?
-No, this type of exchange is not allowed.

 ### Cloud Licensing Terminology